Bhai Banno

-Bhai Banno was a Sikh figure who is remembered for being a devoted follower of the fifth Sikh guru, Guru Arjan.
+Bhai Banno (30 April 1558 – January 1645) was a Sikh figure who is remembered for being a devoted follower of the fifth Sikh guru, Guru Arjan.
 (Note: Bhai Banno's name is alternatively spelt as Bhanno, Bannu, or Bhannu.)
-Banno lived in Mangat village in Gujrat district.
-Banno was the son of Bishan Chand Bhatia.
-He visited Guru Arjan and was interested in the Ād Granth, whose original manuscript had been recently compiled by Guru Arjan.
+He was also a contemporary of Guru Hargobind.
+He is remembered for preparing a copy and possible variant recension of the Ād Granth.